Netherlands

 New rate structure and phasing out of allowances

-The income tax and payroll tax includes a two-tranche rate, a basic rate of 36.93% (for an income up to € 73,031) and a maximum rate of 49.50%.
-On the other hand, a further phasing out of allowances has come into effect.
-From 2020 there is a reduction of 3% per year over 4 years in the maximum deduction rate of virtually all allowances (including Own Home financing costs and entrepreneur’s allowances).
-From 2023 this will be equal to the basic rate for 2023 of 36.93%.
+The income tax and payroll tax includes a two-tranche rate, a basic rate of 36.97% (for an income up to € 75,518) and a maximum rate of 49.50%.
+On the other hand, a phasing out of allowances has come into effect.
+For 2024 the maximum deduction rate of virtually all allowances (including Own Home financing costs and entrepreneur’s allowances) is equal to the basic rate for 2024 of 36.97%.

 Box 2: Taxable income from substantial interest